-Do your emails reach the recipients' inboxes or do they bounce?
+Do your emails reach the recipients' inboxes, or do they bounce?
 Are your emails received properly by the receiving domains or is your communication considered to be unwanted?
-Wait a minute - Unwanted?
-Bounces?
-Don't all of my emails get through to the inboxes?

-Don't worry my friend!
-The vast majority of your emails will get through to the recipients' inboxes but from time to time, some emails will have problems getting through.
-You see, the receiving domains and you have the same thing in common - the recipient.
+Most of your emails will get through to the recipients' inboxes but from time to time, some emails will have problems getting through.
+The receiving domains and you have the same thing in common: the recipient.
 You want to send communication to your customers and the receiving domain wants the make sure that only proper communication gets through to the recipient.
-At a glance, this is email deliverability.
+Briefly, this is email deliverability.

 The key for optimizing your email throughput is to understand how the process works and how to respond correctly.
 Sometimes you will get blocked for the wrong reasons and sometimes the reasons will be valid.
 This guide will provide you with the key information on how to optimize your email communication from a delivery perspective.
-But remember, whenever you need help in any way please contact us, we are here for you!
+But remember—whenever you need help in any way, please contact us.

 Why do not all emails reach the inbox?